grafana/loki/docs/api.md

 and `Labels` instead of `labels` and `ts` like in the entries for the stream.

-As the response is streamed, the object defined by the response format above will be sent over the websocket multiple times.
+As the response is streamed, the object defined by the response format above will be sent over the WebSocket multiple times.